Public service faculty and staff receive top UGA honors

 The 2007 recipients are Debra Gates, Fanning Institute; James H. Gilstrap, State Botanical Garden of Georgia; and Jann Moore, Georgia Center for Continuing Education Conference Center and Hotel.

 Gates, the main receptionist at the Fanning Institute, shows how total commitment to customer service can transform a job that might seem routine.
 She creates a welcoming environment for faculty, staff and clients; greets and directs visitors coming into the building; keeps track of schedules and reserves meeting spaces; and handles minor crises.

 Gilstrap, an information technology specialist at the State Botanical Garden, has saved the unit thousands of dollars by acquiring surplus equipment and personally doing work that might normally be outsourced.
 He has spearheaded the effort to add wireless Internet access throughout the gardens surrounding the Visitor Center.

 Moore, a human resource coordinator at the Georgia Center for Continuing Education, manages the payroll and personnel processing for more than 450 employees and helps develop programs that benefit both new and veteran Georgia Center staff.

 Note to editors: Photos of the recipients are available by calling 706/542-6927.

 Office of Communications and Public Relations, "Public service faculty and staff receive top UGA honors" (2007).
 Press Releases.
-Paper 56.
+56.